davidmalcolm/texi2rst/output/_build/html/_sources/type-encoding.txt

 alignments of types that contain bit-fields.
 The previous encoding contained only the size of the bit-field.
 Using only this information it is not possible to reliably compute the size occupied by the bit-field.
-This is very important in the presence of the Boehms garbage collector because the objects are allocated using the typed memory facility available in this collector.
+This is very important in the presence of the Boehm's garbage collector because the objects are allocated using the typed memory facility available in this collector.
 The typed memory allocation requires information about where the pointers are located